zappool/zappool-web/docs/faq.md

 In solo mining most miners get nothing most of the time, but in the very unlikely case someone finds a block, he gets the whole block reward.
 In the pooled mining (used by most miners), miners share the rewards proportionally.

+### What are the privacy considerations?

+If you are worried about privacy, consider using a custom Nostr identity for this, [see above](faq.md#should-i-use-my-personal-nostr-account-or-create-a-new).

+Zappool can see your IP, use VPN if concerned (router level).

+Zappool does not store client IP addresses.

+Zappool stores the configured miner username (and device name), and time for each submitted work share, for operational accounting.

 ## About Zappool

 ### What is the status of this project?